Make A Friend...Make A Difference

 Becoming A Mentor

-The mentor is there to be a friend and confident for your child.
-They are not there to be a parent or to discipline the mentee (child).
-They are there to help with homework, take them on special outings and just be a friend.
+A mentor’s role is to be a friend and confidant for the mentee (child).
+A mentor can help with homework, take the mentee on special outings, and just be a available in times of need.

-By making your donation today, you will have ensured that a kid will be given the best opportunity to have a positive experience in their life as well as a bright future in their academic, and personal life.
+By making your donation today, you will ensure that a child in Cochise County has the best opportunity for a positive experience as well as a bright future in their academic and personal life.

 Mentoring Cochise Kids is a private, non-profit, community-based organization working to have a positive influence, through one on one relationships, with youth who are facing tough life challenges.

 Refer A Child

 It is our desire to match children referred to us with a mentor who will provide a caring hand and sound guidance as they struggle to make good choices.
 Our volunteers are caring adults who want to help a youth succeed.
 They don’t try to replace parents or act like a professional youth counselor.

 What Our Families are Saying